-The Development Plan is a set of documents that sets out the policies for the development and use of land across the local authority area.
-In Milton Keynes it is currently made up of the Milton Keynes Local Plan (adopted 2005), the Core Strategy (adopted 2013), the Waste Development Plan Document, the Minerals Local Plan and the made neighbourhood plans for: Woburn Sands, Wolverton Town Centre, Central Milton Keynes, the Lakes Estate, Great Linford, north and south and Newport Pagnell.
+The Development Plan is a set of documents that set out the policies for the development and use of land across the local authority area.
+In Milton Keynes it is currently made up of the Milton Keynes Local Plan (adopted 2005), the Core Strategy (adopted 2013) and the Woburn Sands Neighbourhood Plan.
 Once other neighbourhood plans have been approved at referendum they will be included in the Development Plan and will add to the amount of guidance available when considering the development and use of land.